SoyAnneWolf/SoyAnneWolf/README.md

 - 👋 Hi, I’m @soyannewolf
-- 👀 I’m interested in Web Development, Graphic Design and NFT Art.
+- 👀 I’m interested in Web Development, Graphic Design and NFT Art
-- 🌱 I’m currently learning HTML, CSS and JavaScript.
+- 🌱 I’m currently learning HTML, CSS and JavaScript
-- 💞️ I’m looking to collaborate on any Web related or Graphic related projects.
+- 💞️ I’m looking to collaborate on any Web related or Graphic related projects
 - 📫 How to reach me on Twitter @soyannewolf

 <!---